 You can collect the bones in a bag and store them in your freezer until you are ready to cook them.

-You can ask for them at your local butcher or farmers market.
+If you don’t usually buy and eat whole chickens or bone-in meat, you can ask for them at your local butcher or farmers’ market.
 The meat department at most grocery stores will often have them too.

-The best part is they are very inexpensive to purchase.
-Your butcher may even give them to you for free.
+Bones tend to be inexpensive to purchase, and the butcher may even give them to you for free.

-While it's easiest to make broth in large batches, it can only be stored safely in the refrigerator for up to five days.
+It’s easiest to make broth in large batches, but you can only store it safely in the refrigerator for 3–4 days.

-To help your broth last longer, you can freeze it in small containers and heat up individual servings as needed.
+If you need it longer than this, you can freeze it in small containers and defrost individual servings as you need.

 - 2 cans organic tomato paste

 - 2 tbsp (30 mL) extra virgin olive oil

 - 1/2 tsp (2.5 mL) basil, chopped